 The only drawback of epoxy grout would be the price as it is fairly expensive compared to other types but can be used in any tile application.

-For a longer working time, put the epoxy grout in the freezer as it will increase the setting time allowing you to have more time to work with it.
+For a longer working time, put the epoxy grout in the freezer to increase the setting time, allowing you to have more time to work with it.

 Grout Installation Cost

-It all depends on the level of expertise of the contractor and the area on which the tile grout will be installed.
-When the area is bigger you might want to provide some savings because of the sizing, but it will also depend on the grout type being applied: sanded, non-sanded or epoxy.
+Cost depends on the level of expertise of the contractor and the area on which the tile grout will be installed.
 As an average, it is safe to say that the cost can range between $2.71 to $4.50 per square foot.